ingridelizabethvs/ingridelizabethvs/README.md

 - 👋 Hi community!
 I’m @ingridelizabethvs.
 I can talk in english, spanish, deutsch, and some russian ♥
-- 👀 I’m interested in cyberdevops
+- 👀 I’m interested in Cyberdevops, Full stack, and IA.
-- 🌱 I’m chemical engineer in progress, but also learning Cyberdevops, Full stack, and IA.
+- 🌱 I’m chemical engineer in progress.
-- 💞️ I’m looking to collaborate on CERT.AR or Sex work Global Associations
+- 💞️ I’m looking to collaborate on CERT.AR or Sex work Global Associations.
 - 📫 How to reach me: /ingridelizabeth on Linkedin!

 <!---